Ignacio Comonfort: Oath to the Constitution

 On 17 March 1857, it was decreed that all civil servants had to publicly swear and sign an oath to the constitution.
-The Catholic Church decreed ex-communication for anyone that took the oath, and subsequently, many Catholics in the Mexican government lost their jobs for refusing the oath.
+The Catholic Church decreed excommunication for anyone that took the oath, and subsequently, many Catholics in the Mexican government lost their jobs for refusing the oath.

 The Franco-Mexican liberal paper Trait d'Union (Hyphen) proclaimed that war had been declared between church and state and featured stories on who had refused the oath, including judges and other federal civil servants.
 The press noted many cases of minor and local officials also refusing the oath.
 Others retracted their oaths to be able to receive the sacraments during Lent, which had begun that year shortly after the decree requiring an oath.

 Liberal officials however struck back at opposition to the oath and the constitution.
-Governor Juarez of Oaxaca expelled all priests who refused Christian burial to supporters of the constitution.
+Governor Juárez of Oaxaca expelled all priests who refused Christian burial to supporters of the constitution.
 In Aguascalientes, Governor Lopez de Nava also cracked down on those refusing to take the oath by depriving them of political rights.
 Governor Alatiste of Puebla outright ordered public prayers for the success of the constitutional authorities.